MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceConfiguration.md

 # Update-MgDeviceManagementDeviceConfiguration

 ## SYNOPSIS
-Update the properties of a androidWorkProfileCustomConfiguration object.
+Update the properties of a androidCustomConfiguration object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaDeviceManagementDeviceConfiguration](/powershell/module/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementDeviceConfiguration?view=graph-powershell-beta)

 ## SYNTAX